digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 For a DAR that is unknown (topology-wise), the vetting operations (``participant.dars.vetting.enable(darHash)`` or ``PackageService.vetDar``) results in a `VettedPackages` topology transaction referencing all the packages in the DAR.

-To exemplify, let's vet the examples DAR again:
+To illustrate the point, please vet the example DAR again:

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.enable(darHash)